 (a). if If the nine-digit zip code area includes more than one tax rate in any level of taxing jurisdictions.
 If a nine jurisdiction the state must assign the lowest combined tax rate imposed in the nine-digit zip code area.designation is not available for a street address or ii.
-If a state assigns the highest rate or a blended rate in a five-digit zip code area:
+If a state assigns the highest rate or a blended rate in a five-digit zip code area and the seller followed the procedures provided in section 309.A. but the purchaser failed to provide the requested information at the time of the sale, neither the state nor the seller is required to allow the purchaser a refund for the difference between the tax collected and the tax that would have been collected if the requested information had been provided.
+However, this does not preclude a purchaser from seeking a refund if the purchaser provided the requested information at the time of the sale but later proves the information was inaccurate.
+If a state assigns the highest rate or a blended rate in a five digit zip code area: